gotd/td/examples/README.md

 | `APP_HASH`       | **api_hash** of Telegram app from [my.telegram.org](https://my.telegram.org/apps)
 | `SESSION_FILE`   | Path to session file, like `/home/super-bot/.gotd/session.super-bot.json`
 | `SESSION_DIR`    | Path to session directory, if `SESSION_FILE` is not set, like `/home/super-bot/.gotd`

+## Support

+Still don't know how to use specific features?
+See [user support](../.github/SUPPORT.md).